 variables

-Returns a list of the defined global variables and their current values.
+Returns a list of the defined global variables and their current values as an array of objects.

 [{